ccao-data/model-condo-avm/README.md

 The current modeling methodology for condominiums makes two assumptions:

-1. Condos units within the same building are similar and will sell for similar amounts.
+1. Condo units within the same building are similar and will sell for similar amounts.
 2. If units are not similar, the percentage of ownership will accurately reflect and be proportional to any difference in value